 Participants on our regular courses have included staff from government agencies (within and outside the UK), international organisations (including UN organisations and multilateral finance organisations), private firms, and individual consultants.
 We have designed and delivered bespoke training for governments in Africa and Asia, the UK government, the European Commission, the Swiss Development Cooperation agency, the African Development Bank, and a number of private firms implementing and evaluating development programmes.

 Garama’s Director, Nick Brooks, has been a regular contributor the University of East Anglia’s Climate Change and Development course, and to training events run by other organisations including the United Nations Development Programme and the International Institute for Environment and Development.

 Our training activities

 Our training courses focus on adaptation to climate change, the mainstreaming of climate change adaptation into development planning, and the monitoring and evaluation (M&E) of adaptation effectiveness.
-We have run regular training courses on mainstreaming and M&E these topics at our office in Norwich, UK since 2013, and more recently at the University of East Anglia.
-As of 2019, we will run a single course on Adapting to Climate Change that combines and updates content from the mainstreaming and M&E courses, as well as addressing key issues in climate science, international climate policy, climate change impacts, and adaptation thinking and practice.
+We have run regular training courses on mainstreaming and M&E in Norwich, where we are based, since 2013 .
+As of 2019, we will run a single regular course on Adapting to Climate Change that combines and updates content from the mainstreaming and M&E courses, as well as addressing key issues in climate science, international climate policy, climate change impacts, and adaptation thinking and practice.